Oudtshoorn Research Farm

 GPS co-ordinates: 33.63171812 S 22.257136808 E

 Located in the Klein Karoo, The Oudtshoorn Research Farm is about 8km outside Oudtshoorn in the Eden district.
-The 843-hectare farm focuses on research for the ostrich industry, the main agricultural enterprise in the region.
+This 843 hectare farm has an annual rainfall of approximately 230mm and focuses on research for the ostrich industry, the main agricultural enterprise in the region.
 It is the world’s first dedicated ostrich research farm, established in 1964 and remains an important local and international resource for ostrich research.
+The research farm serves the agricultural community through the provision of necessary support services.
+Key services are provided by five departmental programmes with diverse, yet integrated responsibilities towards service delivery.

 Oudtshoorn resource flock

-Three registered ostrich units are located at the farm: an export registered slaughter production unit where chicks are reared to slaughter age, a breeding farm for the breeding flock and a hatchery.
-Central to the research programme, is the ostrich resource flock, which consists of 150 breeding pairs used for research on genetic selection, crossbreeding and nutrition.
+The farm houses the biggest ostrich research unit in the world.
+Three registered ostrich units are located at the farm: an export registered slaughter production unit where chicks are reared to slaughter age, a breeding farm hosting the breeding flock, and a hatchery where eggs are artificially incubated.

 Ostrich Auction and information day

 Oudtshoorn Research Farm hosts an annual ostrich auction; at which ostriches are sold.
 This enables farmers to benefit from the genetic improvement made with the research flock.
-Birds for these auctions are selected on breeding values for reproduction and weight.
+Birds for these auctions are selected on breeding values for traits such as reproduction and weight.

 Publications